-The school has appointed Mrs Robertson, Julie Newton and Laura Lewins as e-safety officers; Mrs Robertson is also the Designated Safeguarding Lead as the roles overlap.
-Julie Newton is the online safety assistant in school.
+The school has appointed Mrs Robertson and Laura Lewins as e-safety officers; Mrs Robertson is also the Designated Safeguarding Lead as the roles overlap.

 Why is Internet Use Important?

 The purpose of internet use in school is to raise educational standards, to promote pupil achievement, to support the professional work of staff and to enhance the school's management information and administration systems.